Home / Resume / Healthcare / Nursing Resume

 What hiring managers actually look for

-Nurse managers and healthcare recruiters scan nursing resumes for three things before reading any bullet points:
+Nurse managers and healthcare recruiters scan registered nurse resumes for three things before reading any bullet points:

 1. 1

-Active RN/LPN license and specialty certifications.
-Your state nursing license, BLS, ACLS, PALS, and any specialty certifications (CCRN, CEN, OCN, CMSRN) must be listed clearly with expiration dates.
+Active RN license and specialty certifications.
+Your state Registered Nurse (RN) license, proof you passed the NCLEX-RN, BLS, ACLS, PALS, and any specialty certifications (CCRN, CEN) must be listed clearly with expiration dates.
 ATS systems filter on these keywords, and many applications are rejected before a human sees them.

 2. 2